Nigeria's Maritime University Upgrade Stalls as Billions Flow into Repealed Academy

-The news text discusses the challenges faced by Nigeria's maritime university and the diversion of funds to a repealed academy, as well as the political developments in Kano State.
+The news text discusses the challenges faced by Nigeria's maritime university in upgrading its facilities while billions of Naira are being diverted to a repealed academy.

 United States Latest News, United States Headlines